vineethkondapally/CloudShellCraft/vmware-templatespatching-automation/README.md

 When executed, the script performs the following actions:

-1. Converts a Windows template to a virtual machine (VM).
+1. Converts a template to a virtual machine (VM).
 2. Assigns a DHCP VLAN network (via a specified dvPortGroup).
 3. Powers on the VM and waits for it to receive an IP configuration.
 4. Uses `Invoke-VMScript` to run a Windows Update script inside the VM.